AdaCore/training_material/courses/rust_essentials/130_memory_management/07_drop.rst

 Destructor ("Drop")
 ---------------------

-- Deterministic clean-up implemented with :rust:`Drop` Trait
+- Deterministic clean-up implemented with :rust:`Drop` trait
-  - Occurs *implicitly*, and usually at the closing brace :rust:`}`
+  - Occurs *implicitly*, and usually at the closing brace ":rust:`}`"
-  - Calling :rust:`.drop()` manually results in a compiler error
+  - Calling :rust:`.drop()` manually results in a compile error
 - Ideal for resource management, e.g, closing files or network sockets

 .. code:: rust